justjohnd/startertheme/README.md

 Styles are controlled under `sass/components/media/_medias.scss`.

+## Images

+Use `template-parts/components/image-zoom.php` to add the zoom effect to images on hover.
+Styles and animation are in `sass/components/media/_media.scss`.

 # _s

 Hi.
 I'm a starter theme called `_s`, or `underscores`, if you like.
 I'm a theme